alexd-alves/vigilante/content/Logs/Session 6.md

 #BeigeStalkers As they fight, [[Evan]] is able to bridal carry the still unconscious [[Jeff Fishkin|Jeff]] into another rift to get him to safety.

->[!hint] Back in the pub, Evan checks if Jeff is okay, but he no longer has a pulse.
+>[!fail] Back in the pub, Evan checks if Jeff is okay, but he no longer has a pulse.

 The bots are very strong, and [[Marius#Thello Family|Aeris]] is getting pummeled by them.
 Meanwhile, [[Meldohr]] unsuccessfully tries to reason with [[Vinth]] and explain that they had been manipulated into attacking their base by [[Beep Boop]].